verweypaolo/tang-nano-9k-matcher/README.md

 - **Drain to empty, then remove again** — re-confirms `removeEmptyError` fires correctly once the book is genuinely empty after real use, not just in its untouched startup state.
+- **Reduce on an empty book** — asserts `reduceEmptyError`, book state unchanged.
+- **Partial reduce** — quantity decreases by exactly the requested amount;
+  every other field, and every other slot, is untouched.
+- **Over-reduce and exact-match reduce** — both assert `overReduceError` and leave quantity unchanged, specifically confirming the `>=` boundary (exact-match is deliberately treated as invalid usage, not a convenience auto-remove).
+- **Reduce followed by an unrelated insert** — confirms a reduced quantity persists correctly through a later, unrelated operation.

 A known, low-risk testbench-authoring hazard worth documenting: setting a `reg` input in the same simulation instant as the `@(posedge clk)` that's